mckellardw/ref_snake/README.md

-# Snakemake workflow to build reference genomes for common alignment pipelines in an organized manner
+# Snakemake workflow to build and organize reference genomes for common alignment tools

 # TODO
 ## Tools to add/support: